How Long Does It Take To Become An Anesthesiologist?

 The wider category of physicians and surgeons includes anesthesiologists, according to the Bureau of Labor Statistics (BLS).

-READ ALSO: How Long Does It Take To Become A Doctor?
+READ ALSO: How Long Does It Take To Become An Occupational Therapist?

 According to the BLS, physicians, and surgeons are expected to have job growth between 2018 and 2028 at a faster-than-average rate of 7%.